adfelippe/quick_median/README.md

 ### Quick median calculation function

-This piece of code is meant to be used passing a vector of double to have to median calculated, also returning a double.
+This piece of code is meant to be used passing a vector of double to have the median calculated, also returning a double.
 It uses the Welford's method to calculate the median.

 TO-DO